 Oregon Preliminary Teaching Licensure in Social Studies

-For Oregon Preliminary Teaching Licensure in Social Studies: a student majoring in Anthropology or Sociology must also complete a Secondary Education major with Licensure.
+Students who are also seeking an Oregon Preliminary Teaching Licensure in Social Studies must also complete a Secondary Education major with Licensure.
 In order to complete the Secondary Education major with Licensure, students should begin taking education courses no later than their sophomore year.
 The student must be advised by faculty in both majors.